 Enhancing the onboarding experience for new users

 Less Annoying CRM is a simple, yet effective CRM for small business owners.
-Their focus is to provide users with a low-tech way to manage their contacts without all the extra + unnecessary features major CRM companies provide.
+Their focus is to provide users with a low-tech way to manage their contacts without all the extra and unnecessary features major CRM companies provide.

 For this project, I did not oversee or handle user research.
-Instead, our company hired a third-party research company to deep dive into what is working with our users + where we could improve on a larger scale.
+Instead, our company hired a third-party research company to deep dive into what is working with our users and where we could improve on a larger scale.

 From their findings, I had these key takeaways that helped me navigate my design process for this project:

 + Users commit to LACRM after having an “aha moment”, specifically about being able to customize their pipelines and custom fields.
 This was a major insight to learn about as many users never customize their CRMs during their free trial and hence, never commit to a paid account.
 This drove my decision to highlight the customization capabilities early on in their sign up process.